Quickscribe Services Ltd.

 Supreme Court on Bag Ban

 The City of Victoria will ask the Supreme Court of Canada to review the decision that set aside its business bylaw to regulate the use of plastic checkout bags.
 In July, the BC Court of Appeal overturned a lower court ruling and set aside the City's Checkout Bag Regulation Bylaw, which regulated businesses providing checkout bags to customers and included restrictions on the use of plastic checkout bags.
 The Court of Appeal ruled that the purpose of the bylaw was the protection of the natural environment and that it required approval from the Province of BC prior to being enacted.
-Read the UBCM article.
+Read the City of Victoria article.

 Act or Regulation Affected Effective Date Amendment Information